Mayuri-Chan/pyrofork/docs/source/topics/proxy.rst

 Proxy Settings
 ==============

-Pyrogram supports proxies with and without authentication.
-This feature allows Pyrogram to exchange data with Telegram through an intermediate SOCKS 4/5 or HTTP (CONNECT) proxy server.
+PyroFork supports proxies with and without authentication.
+This feature allows PyroFork to exchange data with Telegram through an intermediate SOCKS 4/5 or HTTP (CONNECT) proxy server.

 .. contents:: Contents